hoodiehq-archive/documentation/camp/hoodieverse/system-requirements-browser-compatibilities-prerequisites-before-getting-started-with-hoodie.md

 * Android 4.3+
 * iOS Safari (7.1+)

-**Important**: This list is currently based on [PouchDB's requirements](http://pouchdb.com/learn.html), since Hoodie will be migrating to using that for its in-browser storage soon.
+**Important**: This list is currently based on [PouchDB's requirements](http://pouchdb.com/learn.html), since Hoodie is using PouchDB for itsits in-browser storage.